 When not performing you can find Jessica teaching around the Greater Toronto Area.
-She is on faculty at Performer’s Dance Studio, DeGazon Music & Dance, and The Tap Dance Centre, Ontario’s premiere school for tap dance education.
-She has taught at Swansea School of Dance, Randolph Dance Theatre, Canadian Children’s Dance Theatre, TDS Dance Space, Martha Hick’s School of Dance, Innovative Rhythm Dance Studio, Dance with Alana, The Swing and Tap Academy of Toronto, MBS Performing Arts Industry, and Dance Extreme.
-She also is a frequent guest teacher at dance conventions, including Dance Master’s of America, the Canadian Dance Teacher’s Association, and The Dance Project.
+She is on faculty at Center Stage School of Dance (Liz Haupert), DeGazon Music & Dance (Anthony/Rachel DeGazon), and The Tap Dance Centre (Kim Chalovich): Ontario’s premiere school for tap dance education.
+She has taught at Swansea School of Dance, Randolph Dance Theatre, Canadian Children’s Dance Theatre, TDS Dance Space, Martha Hick’s School of Dance, Innovative Rhythm Dance Studio, Dance with Alana, The Swing and Tap Academy of Toronto, MBS Performing Arts Industry, The DanceShoppe, Wonderland Dance, Across The Floor, and Dance Extreme.
+She has also guest instructed at dance conventions, including Florescence, Dance Master’s of America, the Canadian Dance Teacher’s Association, Performing Arts Educators of Canada, and The Dance Project.

 In February 2004, Jessica accepted the role of Interim Artistic Director of Dance Alive Productions, a workshop-focused dance producer.
 Later in November of 2004, Jessica presented Muskoka Dance Weekend 2004, at Deerhurst Resort in Huntsville, Ontario.
 The unique workshop presented thirty-three dance classes over two days.
 Professional dancers and instructors from across Canada came to teach classes in: Jazz, Lyrical Jazz, Tap, Ballet, Modern, African Dance, Breakdance, Hip Hop, Flamenco, Yoga, and Pilates.

-In addition to performing and teaching, Jessica is a part-time Project Manager for Dance Ontario.
-She recently helped to administrate Connecting The Dots Halton; a forum for dance educators and studio owners to discuss the needs of dance students.
-She completed a project in May 2011 called Dance From A Distance, funded by the Ontario Arts Council, allowing dance students from rural communites the chance to learn and create with a professional artist from an urban centre using internet-based video blogging.
-She has programmed two events for Dance Ontario’s DanceWeekend at the Fleck Dance Theatre, including a Tap Dance Series (2004) and a Latin Dance Series (2005).
-Also in 2005, Jessica programmed and performed in, Dance Ontario celebrates TAP: Mr. Bojangles and Friends; a one-night only Tap gala held at the Harbourfront Studio Theatre, Toronto, with T.O.
-Tap, Turn on the Tap, What’s On?
-TAP!, and the late Kimberley Timlock.
+Jessica acted as Project Coordinator for Dance Ontario – an arts service organization.
+She helped coordinate Connecting The Dots Halton; a forum for dance educators and studio owners to discuss the needs of today’s dance students.
+She completed a project in May 2011 called Dance From A Distance, funded by the Ontario Arts Council, enabling dance students in rural communities the chance to learn and create with professional dance artists from urban cities, using internet-based video blogging.
+She has programmed two satellite series events for Dance Ontario’s Dance Weekend, including a Tap Dance Series (2004) and a Latin Dance Series (2005).
+Also, in 2005, Jessica programmed and performed in, Dance Ontario Celebrates TAP: Mr. Bojangles and Friends; a one-night only Tap gala held at the Harbourfront Studio Theatre, in Toronto, Ontario.

-She was an Administrative Assistant for DanceWorks and The CanDance Network both under the direction of Mimi Beck.
-Jessica is proud to take on new challenges in the dance world.
-Jessica has been heard on CIUT FM Radio promoting dance on the show Evidance, and was also the principal actress in a television commercial for Royal Taxi, in 2004.
-In late 2013, Jessica finished an arts administration diploma program through ManageCulture.com, affiliated through the University of Waterloo specializing in Fundraising.
+She was the Administrative Assistant at Dance Ontario, DanceWorks, and The CanDance Network under the direction of Rosslyn Jacob Edwards and Mimi Beck for seven years from 2003-20010.
+Jessica has been heard on CIUT FM Radio promoting dance on the show Evidance.
+In late 2013, Jessica finished an arts administration diploma program through ManageCulture.com, affiliated through the University of Waterloo specializing in fundraising and board development.